How does energy switching work?

-We will validate the data you have entered on our online form and then submit the application securely to the new energy supplier.
+We will validate the data you have entered and then submit the application securely to the new energy supplier.
 Your new supplier will be responsible for completing the rest of the transfer process including notifying your current supplier that you are switching and ensuring the switch goes through smoothly.
 We will however be on hand to help, where we can, if things don’t work exactly to plan.

 As a first step, your new energy supplier will contact you to confirm your application.
 This will usually be by email and should be 1-3 working days after your application is submitted on our website.
 Later they will get in touch again to confirm the exact date of your switch.

 The new supplier will usually encourage you to set up an online account even if you have not applied for an online tariff.
 In our opinion this is well worth doing as it allows you to view and manage your account more easily as well as getting access to online tools that can show you information about your energy usage.

 On, or around the date of your switch – it doesn’t have to be on the exact day – please take a meter reading and submit this to your new energy supplier (online, by email or by phone as requested).
 This will be your opening meter reading with your new energy supplier meaning that, from that reading onwards, you will be billed by your new supplier on their tariff rates.